Cystohepatic triangle

-The cystohepatic triangle (or hepatobiliary triangle) is an anatomic space bordered by the cystic duct inferiorly, the common hepatic duct medially, and the inferior surface of the liver superiorly.
-The cystic artery lies within the hepatobiliary triangle, which is used to locate it during a laparoscopic cholecystectomy.
+The cystohepatic triangle (or hepatobiliary triangle or Calot's triangle) is an anatomic space bordered by the cystic duct laterally, the common hepatic duct medially, and the inferior surface of the liver superiorly.

+The cystic artery lies within the hepatobiliary triangle.
+The triangle is used to locate the cystic artery during a laparoscopic cholecystectomy.

 Structure

-The hepatobiliary triangle is the area bound by the:
+The hepatobiliary triangle is the area bounded by the: